Untuxed/sabresGoalLamp/README.md

   -w (webApp, default False) controls if the GUI is a webApp.
 Eventually this project will transition to a webApp permanently, for now setting this flag to True will give a sneak peak to the webApp.

-Example for starting a local GUI:
+Examples for starting a local GUI:

 ```bash
 python sabresGoalCheck.py -g True -w False